nDimensional/prototype/README.md

 Prototype is a WebExtension that replaces the new tab page with a self-styling scratchpad.
 It's built with [SlateJS](https://github.com/ianstormtaylor/slate).

+There are three branches that correspond to three platform targets.
-The `master` branch is organized as a WebExtension that writes to `storage.local`; the `gh-pages` branch is organized as a single-page application that writes to `localStorage`.
-You can play with it at http://prototypical.xyz.
+- `gh-pages` is a single-page application that auto-saves serialized JSON to `localStorage`
+- `firefox` is a WebExtension that auto-saves JSON to `storage.local`
+- `master` is a WebExtension that auto-saves JSON to `storage.local`, and also does this "local sever-side rendering" step where it writes rendered HTML snapshots to `localStorage` that it retrieves, renders, and hydrates on page load.
+Firefox won't distribute add-ons that use `document.write`, but Chrome does.
+This branch is perceptibly faster to render initial text.

+You can play with it at https://prototypical.xyz.

 ## Install